vuejs/docs/src/guide/components/props.md

 - An absent optional prop other than `Boolean` will have `undefined` value.

-- The `Boolean` absent props will be cast to `false`.
-You should set a `default` value for it in order to get desired behavior.
+- The `Boolean` absent props will be cast to `false`; a present `Boolean` prop in a template without value specified will be cast to `true` (see below).
+To control this behavior, you can instead set a `default` value.

 - If a `default` value is specified, it will be used if the resolved prop value is `undefined` - this includes both when the prop is absent, or an explicit `undefined` value is passed.